toontran/toontran.github.io/_pages/about.md

 ===

 - I enjoy reading comics, fantasy and sci-fi books.
 I also play badminton casually when I get the chance.
-- If you want to discuss or study epistemology/philosphy of science, do hit me up!
+- If you want to discuss or study epistemology/philosphy of science, do hit me up.
 - Please feel free to [schedule a meeting](https://go.oncehub.com/TungTran) or send me an email if you have any question about anything, or if you just want to have a chat!